- Do you know which country ranks first in Math scores?

 PISA result 2015: Singapore students swept the board

-According to the latest result of Program for International Student Assessment (Pisa) – a triennial international survey which aims to evaluate education systems worldwide by testing the skills and knowledge of 15-year-old students – Singapore came in first place in all the Pisa test subjects, ahead of school systems across Asia, Europe, Australasia and North and South America.
+According to the latest result of Program for International Student Assessment (Pisa) – a triennial international survey that aims to evaluate education systems worldwide by testing the skills and knowledge of 15-year-old students – Singapore came in first place in all the Pisa test subjects ahead of school systems across Asia, Europe, Australasia and North and South America.

-Here are the result of the latest Pisa 2015, where Singapore finished top in all 3 subjects:
+Here is the result of the latest Pisa 2015, where Singapore finished top in all 3 subjects:

 OECD education director Andreas Schleicher said Singapore was “not only doing well, but getting further ahead”.